12 November 2019

 There can be a very narrow defence of reasonable excuse of not having a licence, but the facts of each case will be different, and it is advised to seek legal advice as early as possible in the proceedings.

-If you have been affected by the issues mentioned in these articles, please contact James Constable on 01753 279039 or email email@example.com.
+If you have been affected by the issues mentioned in these articles, please contact our criminal team on 01753 279039 or email email@example.com.